emildoychinov/Talus/README.md

 # Talus

-Foobar is a Discord bot written in Python.
+Talus is a Discord bot written in Python.
 Talus serves as my project for the "Scripting languages" class at TUES

 ## Who is Talus intended for?